thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 ---
 layout: post
-title: Manufacturing Consent — How Democratic operatives are undermining Bernie Sanders 2020
+title: Manufacturing Consent — How Democratic operatives are undermining Bernie Sanders 2020 Candidacy
 description: A deeper look at a polling organization called Focus on Rural America that produces polls which undercuts Bernie Sanders while pushing his opponents like Warren
 author: thekalinga
 category: Politics